signalwire/swrooms/README.md

    To develop, run `yarn dev`.
 It will be available at `[localhost:3000](http://localhost:3000)` by default.

 Swrooms uses subdomains to separate spaces.
 So you'll need to make sure that your development environment supports subdomains on localhost.
 Google Chrome seems to automatically make `subdomain.localhost:5000` type of URLs work.
-Otherwise, you'll need to (add new entries to your hosts file)[https://stackoverflow.com/questions/19016553/add-subdomain-to-localhost-url].
+Otherwise, you'll need to [add new entries to your hosts file](https://stackoverflow.com/questions/19016553/add-subdomain-to-localhost-url).

 ## Logging in